-Action wanted after Belmadi's referee attack
+Gambian fury at Algerian coach's referee comments

 "I saw him again and told him again the same thing and told him who he is."

-Speaking at the weekend, Gassama told a Gambian newspaper: "If they win you are the good referee and if they lose they label you as the bad referee."
+Speaking a few weeks ago, Gassama told a Gambian newspaper: "If they win you are the good referee and if they lose they label you as the bad referee."

 Meanwhile, Cameroon football federation (Fecafoot) president Samuel Eto'o has said his organisation may also contact Fifa about Belmadi's comments in the same interview.